 Bailey was born in Swindon in 1934.
 Now lives in California.
 In Australia in the early 1960s he was a member of the Australian Jazz Quartet.
 Became an American citizen in 1970.
 Playing, recording and touring nationally and internationally with Atwell in the early 1950s was a major early break in his music career.
 As he said to me more than once, ‘I wouldn’t be where I am if hadn’t been for Winnie’.

 In his jazz, recording and performing career in the US, Bailey has worked with Frank Sinatra, Joe Pass (with whom he recorded 14 albums), Miles Davis (depping for the teenaged Tony Williams who was too young to get a club licence—‘one of the thrills of my life’), George Shearing, Benny Goodman, and many others.
 Also an experienced teacher, he is author of influential drum technique books, including the best-selling Bass Drum Control, has recently released the DVD Bass Drum Technique, and he is a former music lecturer at North Texas State University.
-His website on ‘the art of jazz drumming’ is at: http://colinbailey.com
+His website on ‘the art of jazz drumming’ is at: http://colinbailey.com.
+An impressive and remarkable career for a British jazz musician!

 In 1978 Bailey was flown out to Australia from the US as a special surprise guest for Atwell’s appearance on the Australian television version of This Is Your Life.